 Health & Wellness

-As I am sitting to finish this blog post, I do so after packing a bag for a quick overnight trip to Boston.
-A close friend of mine of 30 years died last week, and his funeral services are in his New England hometown.
+I originally penned this blog post after packing a bag for a quick overnight trip to Boston.
+A close friend of mine of 30 years died and his funeral services were in his New England hometown.

 My friend was a long-time United States Navy Reserve and major market television news veteran.
 I believe exposure and stress related to those two professions contributed significantly to mental and behavioral health issues, leading to physical health complications resulting in his early death.